-Stirling Curling Group, in partnership with Active Stirling, have now agreed a plan for the return of curling from Monday 26th October 2020 through to Sunday 3rd January 2021.
+Stirling Curling Group, in partnership with Active Stirling, have now agreed a plan for the return of curling from mid February 2021 through to March 2021.

 In these unforeseen times, many clubs, particularly those with a smaller membership, and many individual curlers themselves, have decided not to return to curling until at least the New Year.
 Set against this is that there are many individual curlers who find themselves in a position where they wish to curl but their club/clubs do not wish to in the current climate.

 The one major concern that Stirling Curling Group has is that some clubs, and maybe quite a few curlers will not come back to curling at all and that would be a disaster for the Stirling curling community, therefore, in formulating this plan, the main focus has been on finding a solution that would enable as many clubs and

 curlers as possible to get back on the ice.
 Active Stirling’s primary focus is on the safety, welfare and wellbeing of its team members and customers and they have determined that the best way of doing that, for curling, is to restrict the Peak Ice to 3 sheets so that social distancing, whether on or off the ice, can be easily maintained and minimises the risk to an acceptable level.
 The new session times are given on the accompanying list below.
 As the National Curling Academy is a performance training environment, the layout is more suitable for social distancing and Active Stirling now have dispensation to run all 4 sheets there.